MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugregisters2-getpseudodescription.md

 ### -param NameBufferSize [in]

 Specifies the size, in characters, of the buffer that <i>NameBuffer </i>specifies.
+This size includes the space for the '\0' terminating character.

 ### -param NameSize [out, optional]

 Receives the size in characters of the name of the pseudo-register.
+This size includes the space for the '\0' terminating character.
 If <i>NameSize</i> is <b>NULL</b>, this information is not returned.

 ### -param TypeModule [out, optional]